Home

 Brette's Answer: It doesn't matter where your children were born.
 Residency requirements will govern where you file for divorce.

-SJC's Question: I was married in the Virgin Islands and live in United States now.
+SJC's Question: I was married in the Virgin Islands and live in the United States now.
 We do not have a record of our getting married here in the courts.
 Is it possible to file for an uncontested divorce in the United States?

 Brette's Answer: Your marriage is recognized in the U.S. and if you meet the residency requirements of the state you live in, you can divorce here.
+You generally do not need to provide the certificate of marriage to obtain a divorce.
+You just need to know the date and place of the marriage.

 Brette's Answer: Since you are a citizen of Australia, you should be able to file there, however you'll have to check to see if you meet requirements, such as having been there long enough and so on.